Angevin Empire: The Anarchy and question of Norman succession

 In July 1152, Capetian troops attacked Aquitaine while Louis, Eustace, Henry of Champagne, and Robert attacked Normandy.
 Geoffrey raised a revolt in Anjou while Stephen attacked Angevin loyalists in England.
 Several Anglo-Norman nobles switched allegiance, sensing an impending disaster.
 Henry was about to sail for England to pursue his claim when his lands were attacked.
 He first reached Anjou and compelled Geoffrey to surrender.
-He then took the decision to sail for England in January 1153 to meet Stephen.
-Luckily enough, Louis fell ill and had to retire from the conflict while Henry's defences held against his enemies.
-After seven months of battles and politics, Henry failed to get rid of Stephen but then Stephen's son, Eustace, died in dubious circumstances, "struck by the wrath of god."
+He then sailed to England in January 1153 to meet Stephen.
+Louis fell ill and had to retire from the conflict while Henry's defences held against his enemies.
+After seven months of battles and politics, Henry failed to get rid of Stephen, but then Eustace died in dubious circumstances, "struck by the wrath of god."
 Stephen gave up the struggle by ratifying the Treaty of Winchester, making Henry his heir on condition that the landed possessions of his family were guaranteed in England and France—the same terms Matilda had previously refused after her victory at Lincoln.

 Henry became King Henry II of England upon Stephen's death on 25 October 1154.
 Subsequently, the question was again raised of Henry's oath to cede Anjou to his brother Geoffrey.
 Henry received a dispensation from Pope Adrian IV under the pretext the oath had been forced upon him, and he proposed compensations to Geoffrey at Rouen in 1156.
-Geoffrey refused and returned to Anjou to rebel against his brother.
+Geoffrey refused and returned to Anjou to rebel against Henry.
 Geoffrey may have had a strong claim, but his position was weak.
 Louis would not interfere since Henry paid homage to him for his continental possessions.
 Henry crushed Geoffrey's revolt, and Geoffrey had to be satisfied with an annual pension.
 The Angevin Empire had now been formed.